Lzgpom/integra-slate/source/includes/_requests.md

 A request is made up by its options.

 ## Create Request
 In order to create a request, it is necessary to create an instance of the request type desired.
-For example, to create a sale request, it is created an instance of SaleRequest with the options needed.
+Among others, to create a sale request, it is created an instance of SaleRequest with the options needed.
 On the right it is exemplified.

 ```java